IAS 36 goodwill impairment review, VIU basis, oil price and other assumptions, climate change, oil company

 gas & low carbon energy and oil production & operations

-The value in use for relevant CGUs in both gas & low carbon energy and oil production & operations is based on the cash flows expected to be generated by the projected production profiles up to the expected dates of cessation of production of each field, based on appropriately risked estimates of reserves and resources.
+The value in use for relevant CGUs in both the gas businesses and oil production & operations is based on the cash flows expected to be generated by the projected production profiles up to the expected dates of cessation of production of each field, based on appropriately risked estimates of reserves and resources.
 Midstream and supply and trading activities and equity-accounted entities are generally not included in the impairment reviews of goodwill, as they do not represent part of the grouping of CGUs to which the goodwill balances relate and which are used to monitor the goodwill balances for internal management purposes.
 Where such activities form part of wider CGUs to which goodwill relates they are reflected in the test.
-As the production profile and related cash flows can be estimated from bp’s past experience, management believes that the cash flows generated over the estimated life of field is the appropriate basis upon which to assess goodwill and individual assets for impairment in both gas & low carbon energy and oil & production operations.
+As the production profile and related cash flows can be estimated from bp’s past experience, management believes that the cash flows generated over the estimated life of field is the appropriate basis upon which to assess goodwill and individual assets for impairment in both the gas businesses and oil & production operations.
 The estimated date of cessation of production depends on the interaction of a number of variables, such as the recoverable quantities of hydrocarbons, the production profile of the hydrocarbons, the cost of the development of the infrastructure necessary to recover the hydrocarbons, production costs, the contractual duration of the production concession and the selling price of the hydrocarbons produced.
 As each field has specific reservoir characteristics and economic circumstances, the cash flows of each field are computed using appropriate individual economic models and key assumptions agreed by bp management.

 Estimated production volumes and cash flows up to the date of cessation of production on a field-by-field basis, including operating and capital expenditure, are derived from the business segment plans.
 The production profiles used are consistent with the reserve and resource volumes approved as part of bp’s centrally controlled process for the estimation of proved and probable reserves and total resources.

-The average production for the purposes of goodwill impairment testing in the gas & low carbon energy segment over the next 15 years is 261 mmboe per year (2020 275 mmboe per year) and in the oil production and operations segment is 604 mmboe per year (2020 602 mmboe per year).
+The average production for the purposes of goodwill impairment testing in the gas businesses over the next 15 years is 154 mmboe per year (2023 185 mmboe per year) and in the oil production and operations segment is 400 mmboe per year (2023 402 mmboe per year).
+Production assumptions used for the goodwill impairment tests in both the gas businesses and oil production & operations reflect management’s best estimate of future production of the existing portfolio at the time of the calculation.

+The most recent reviews for impairment for the oil production & operations and the gas businesses were carried out in the fourth quarter.
 The key assumptions used in the value-in-use calculations are oil and natural gas prices, production volumes and the discount rate.
-The value-in-use calculations have been prepared solely for the purposes of determining whether the goodwill balance were impaired.
+The value-in-use calculations have been prepared for the purposes of determining whether the goodwill balances were impaired.
 Estimated future cash flows were prepared on the basis of certain assumptions prevailing at the time of the tests.
 The actual outcomes may differ from the assumptions made.
 For example, reserves and resources estimates and production forecasts are subject to revision as further technical information becomes available and economic conditions change.
 Due to economic developments, regulatory change and emissions reduction activity arising from climate concern and other factors, future commodity prices and other assumptions may differ from the forecasts used in the calculations.

 Sensitivities to different variables have been estimated using certain simplifying assumptions.
 For example, lower oil and gas price or production sensitivities do not fully reflect the specific impacts for each contractual arrangement and will not capture all favourable impacts that may arise from cost deflation or savings.
-A detailed calculation in either segment at any given price or production profile may, therefore, produce a different result.
+A detailed calculation at any given price or production profile may, therefore, produce a different result.

-It is estimated that no reasonably possible change in the discount rate would cause the recoverable amount to be equal to the carrying amount of goodwill and related net non-current assets of either segment.
+It is estimated that no reasonably possible change in the discount rate of the oil production and operations segment would cause the recoverable amount to be equal to the carrying amount of goodwill and related net non-current assets.
+For the gas businesses a 2% increase would have this result (2023 no reasonably possible change).

 customers & products